Skip to Content

 • One reason is that it adds a subtle flavour and fragrance to the dish.

-• When it comes to Fish Ambulthiyal, it prevents the fish from charring too much, although a bit of charring does add flavour to it.
+• When it comes to Fish Ambulthiyal, prevents the fish from charring too much, although a bit of charring does add flavour to it.

 Sri Lankan fish ambulthiyal.